jacobpad/jacobpad.github.io/_posts/2020-07-31-KNN_class_build.md

 X_train, X_test, y_train, y_test = train_test_split(features, target, test_size=0.20, random_state=42)
 ```

 Notice the last line, the `test_size` parameter is `.2`.
 That means we're setting aside 20% of the data for testing our results (think whether the blue dot should be red or balck).
 That's where the `X_test` and `y_test` come into play.
 Conversly, 80% of the data is to be used for training.
 Hence the name "train/test/split".
-(I know, it's so original)
+(I know, it's so original!).

 The `features` are all the columns except the `target`.
 The target is what we want to be able to predict.